Green Party of Canada candidates in the 2004 Canadian federal election: Ottawa West—Nepean: Neil Adair

-Adair received 2,748 votes (4.79%), finishing fourth against Liberal Marlene Catterall.
+Neil Adair received 2,748 votes (4.79%), finishing fourth against Liberal Marlene Catterall.
 See his entry here for more information.

 Prince Edward—Hastings: Tom Lawson

-Has a Bachelor of Arts degree in history from the University of Toronto, and a Master of Arts degree in English from the Cambridge University in England.
-Taught at Trinity College School from 1955 to 1988, and was head of the English Department for fifteen years.
-Now leads an annual twelve-week course for families coping with mental illness.
-In 1995, led his local community to reject a government proposal which would have brought radioactive and toxic waste into the region.
+Tom Lawson has a Bachelor of Arts degree in history from the University of Toronto, and a Master of Arts degree in English from the Cambridge University in England.
+He taught at Trinity College School fre om 1955 to 1988, and was head of the English Department for 15 years.
+Lawson now leads an annual 12-week course for families coping with mental illness.
+In 1995, hled his local community to reject a government proposal which would have brought radioactive and toxic waste into the region.
 Received 2,130 votes, finishing fourth.
 The winning candidate was Daryl Kramp of the Conservative Party of Canada.